Franzeu/Simple-Bot/README.md

     Clear Command - Clears certain amount of messages in discord (DONE) Rock-Paper-Scissor - Plays Rock-Paper-Scissor with the user (DONE) Flip Coin - Flips a coin for the user
-    Randomizer - Randomizes a list that the user wants Ping Checker : Checks ping for discord
+    Randomizer - Randomizes a list that the user wants (In Progress) Ping Checker : Checks ping for discord (DONE) Member Join/Leave : Notifies server if member has joined or left the server (DONE)

 Advanced Commands :